AvolitesLtd/TitanManual/docs/patching/patching-new-fixtures-or-dimmers.md

 For Ai media servers see the [Synergy section](../synergy.md) which allows you to connect to Ai for control of the setup and media playback.

-Other media servers which support CITP can be patched using the \[Active Fixtures\] command on the Patch menu.
+Other media servers which support CITP can be patched using the <Keys.SoftKey>Active Fixtures</Keys.SoftKey> command on the Patch menu.
 This allows the console to retrieve thumbnail images of the media clips to display in the Attribute Editor when you are selecting the clip to play.

-Once the media server is connected to the network, selecting \[Active Fixtures\] then <Keys.SoftKey>CITP Media Servers</Keys.SoftKey> will display a list of the available display layers on the connected server(s).
+Once the media server is connected to the network, selecting <Keys.SoftKey>Active Fixtures</Keys.SoftKey> then <Keys.SoftKey>CITP Media Servers</Keys.SoftKey> will display a list of the available display layers on the connected server(s).
 Each layer can then be patched to a fixture button for control.